 The University's Personnel team organise internal training and development events, including HEA workshops, throughout the year.
 You can book onto sessions or suggest opportunities to be added to the schedule by contacting the Staff Development Co-ordinator, Shauna Anton.

-The Higher Education Academy's 2017/8 calendar of events also includes a variety of external professional development opportunities.
+Advance HE's 2018/9 calendar of events also includes a variety of external professional development opportunities.

 All academic staff have access to an online training course through Moodle.
 This will appear on your Moodle site under the heading 'University Learning and Teaching Resources' in the 'Miscellaneous' section.
 You can access this at any time for suggestions on how to develop a range of different teaching and learning activities.